Starting with the COVID pandemic, corporations and other businesses are price gouging.

-Prices have doubled or tripled online and at local grow stores.
-Part of this is because shipping is more expensive due to elevated fuel prices.
+Prices for some of these products have doubled or tripled online.
+Part of this increase is because shipping is more expensive due to elevated fuel prices.

-They claim that reusing soil creates risk of soil-borne diseases, pests, and nutrients problems, but after I started reusing root zone media, I found you can save a lot of money by properly processing your media and using it over and over.
+They claim that reusing soil creates risk of soil-borne diseases, pests, and nutrients problems, but I found you can save a lot of money by properly processing your media and using it over and over.

 Here’s how it works…

 - Contrary to hydroponic marketing memes, flushing your root zone in the last days of bloom phase has zero benefits for harvest weight, taste, or crop quality and actually harms your marijuana growing outcomes.

 - Flushing after the end of bloom phase using pH-adjusted reverse osmosis water, horticultural enzymes, and beneficial microbes cleans your root zone of excess nutrients salts.

 - After you’ve flushed used soil, coco coir or soilless mix, spread it out on a raised grow table or other place with a lot of surface area in a clean environment with low humidity and no contaminants.

 - Comb through to remove root fragments.